Columbia, South Carolina: Civil War

 Columbia was of considerable importance to the Confederacy during the American Civil War.
 Columbia was the site of the first Southern secession convention, which assembled in the First Baptist Church on December 17, 1860.
-Secession may well have been declared in Columbia, were it not for a smallpox outbreak which moved the convention partway through to Charleston, where South Carolina became the first state to secede from the Union on December 20.
-A considerable military infrastructure sprung up in Columbia.
+Secession may have been declared in Columbia, were it not for a smallpox outbreak that moved the convention to Charleston, where South Carolina became the first state to secede from the Union on December 20.
+A considerable military infrastructure sprang up in Columbia.
 The state arsenal was located in Columbia, along with the state military academy.
-The grounds of the University of South Carolina were converted into a military hospital, since its role as an educational institution had been made moot after its entire student body volunteered for the Confederate Army.
+The University of South Carolina grounds were converted into a military hospital since its role as an educational institution had been made moot after its entire student body volunteered for the Confederate Army.
 Numerous industrial facilities produced war materiel.
 By 1865, it was also the Confederacy's last breadbasket.
 All of these factors combined to make it the obvious next target for General William T. Sherman after his successful March to the Sea captured Savannah, Georgia.

 The Union Army, under Gen. Sherman, captured the city on February 17, 1865.
 Much of the city was destroyed by fire between the 17th and 18th.
 The idea that General Sherman ordered the burning of Columbia has persisted as part of the Lost Cause of the Confederacy narrative.
-But modern historians have concluded that no one cause led to the burning of Columbia, and that Sherman did not order the burning.
+However modern historians have concluded that no one cause led to the burning of Columbia and that Sherman did not order the burning.
 Rather, the chaotic atmosphere in the city on the occasion of its fall led to the ideal conditions for a fire to start and spread.
 As a newspaper columnist noted in 1874, "the war burned Columbia."

 Reconstruction era and beyond

 During the Reconstruction era, when African-American Republicans were among the legislators elected to state government, Columbia became the focus of considerable attention.
 Reporters, journalists, travelers, and tourists flocked here to see a Southern state legislature whose members included freedmen (former slaves), as well as men of color who had been free before the war.
 The city began to rebuild and recover from the devastating fire of 1865; a mild construction boom took place within the first few years of Reconstruction.
 In addition, repair of railroad tracks in outlying areas created more jobs for residents.

-By the late nineteenth century, culture was expanding in the city.
+By the late 19th century, culture was expanding in the city.
 In 1897 the Columbia Music Festival Association (CMFA) was founded by Mayor William McB.
 Sloan and the city aldermen.
 It was headquartered in the Opera House on Main Street, which also served as City Hall.
 Its role was to book and manage concerts and events in the opera house for the city.